Zenki

 Zenki (鬼神童子 ZENKI, Kishin Dōji Zenki) is a Japanese manga series written by Kikuhide Tani and illustrated by Yoshihiro Kuroiwa.
-It was introduced and serialized in the Shueisha publication, Monthly Shōnen Jump from December 1992 to September 1996.
-Zenki was adapted into a fifty-one episode anime television series in 1995 and a single original video animation in 1997 by Studio Deen and also received five video games.
-Enoki Films handles the English language version of the anime and its distribution rights.
+It was introduced and serialized in the Shueisha's Monthly Shōnen Jump magazine from December 1992 to September 1996.
+Zenki was adapted into a 51-episode anime television series in 1995 and a single original video animation in 1997 by Studio Deen and also received five video games.
+Media Blasters handles the English language version of the anime and its distribution rights.